lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

         # curl -L https://get.rvm.io | bash -s stable --ruby

+Reload your shell to make sure RVM is loaded:

+        # bash --login

 This will install RVM as well as the latest stable Ruby version and RubyGems, a management system for Ruby libraries.

 Now install the Bundler gem, a Ruby dependency manager: